6 ways to ease physicians’ burden from coding, documentation and risk adjustment

 Unfortunately, this heightened need for physician engagement comes at a time when many physicians are struggling with burnout exacerbated by the challenging work conditions created by the pandemic amid the ever-present risk of contracting the virus.

 According to a 2021 national survey conducted by Medscape, 42% of physicians reported feeling burned out.
 Interestingly, 79% said the burnout started before the pandemic, with a majority (58%) citing “too many bureaucratic tasks” as the number-one cause.
+(See also the the sidebar bat the end of this article for more on physician burnout.)

 How to foster physician engagement in capturing risk